ibm-cloud-architecture/gse-devops/cloudpak-for-integration-tekton-pipelines/README.md

 ```

-We will need to zip the pipelines into a tar file in which and upload it to a release but before that we need to create a release.
-Type `1` onto the terminal and you should see the following output:
+We will need to zip the pipelines into a tar file and generate a sha256 for each Tekton type and upload this zip file to a release.
+Type `1` onto the terminal to generate your zip file you should see the following output:

     .
     .